littleosbook/littleosbook/output.md

 The first cell corresponds to row zero, column zero on the console.
 Using an ASCII table, one can see that A corresponds to 65 or `0x41`.
-Therefore, to write the character A with a green foreground (2) and dark grey background (8) at place (0,0), the following assembly instruction is used:
+Therefore, to write the character A with a green foreground (2) and dark grey background (8) at place (0,0), the following assembly code instruction is used:

 ~~~ {.nasm}
     mov [0x000B8000], 0x4128